MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 ### Organizational planning and alignment

-The technical work ofpreventing or reducing business damage from a breach crosses several overlapping areas and roles:
+The technical work of preventing or reducing business damage from a breach crosses several overlapping areas and roles:

 - Network
 - Infrastructure